Introduction to Bacon & the Art of Living

-As I sit here, years later, in a small apartment in Johannesburg I know that even though they are all gone we have their memories and our amazing stories.
+As I sit here, years later, in a hotel room in Johannesburg I know that even though they are all gone we have their memories and our amazing stories.
 We forever will have the sweet smell of delicious bacon cured with salt and molasses, cold smoked to perfection over two weeks on my grandparent’s farm.
 Their stories and the soft, gentle aroma of bacon lingering in the old farmhouse remains as vivid to me as the day it was created.

 I am glad my mom did not listen to my Oupa and shorten my names.

 Like our Facebook page and see the next post.
 Like, share, comment, contribute!